joren485/blog/_drafts/aur-packages-expired-domains.md

 * FTP (483 sources)
 * SVN (81 sources)

-These sources have 5333 unique root domains that we can check for expiration.
+We parse the domains from all these sources (using [`urlparse`](https://docs.python.org/3/library/urllib.parse.html) and [`tldextract`](https://github.com/john-kurkowski/tldextract)) to find 6926 unique domains and 5332 unique root domains.
+As we are looking for expired domains, we only care about root domains.

-To find expired domains, we first filter out any domains have DNS `A` records, as they are still in use.
+Unfortunately, there is no standardized way to check if a domain is available.
+The WHOIS responses from most popular TLDs contain something like "No match for domain" for available domains, but this is not true for all TLDs.
+A good first step is to filter out any domains that have an DNS `A` record set, as those domains will (most likely) still be in use.
 To quickly perform many DNS requests we use [blechschmidt/massdns](https://github.com/blechschmidt/massdns).
 This is a great tool that allows us to resolve thousands of domains in seconds:

 ```bash
 $ massdns \